 16.3 Permit to Construct

-16.3.1 All owners who intend to construct an onsite sewage disposal or wastewater treatment system must first make application for a permit to construct an onsite sewage disposal or wastewater treatment system to the Commissioner upon forms furnished by the Commissioner.
+16.3.1 Any property owner that intends to repair, modify, or construct an onsite wastewater treatment system must first make application to the Department for a Permit-to-Construct upon forms furnished by the Department.

 16.4 Construction and Maintenance